niels-hb/dhbw-db-implementierungen/README.md

 ### From Docker Hub
 - Pull with `docker pull sarcaustech/dhbw-db-implementierungen:latest`
-- Run with `docker run --rm -p 80:80 sarcaustech/dhbw-db-implementierungen:latest`
+- Run with `docker run --rm -p 80:80 sarcaustech/dhbw-db-implementierungen:latest` (the app wil be available at http://localhost)
 - Use in Dockerfile with `FROM sarcaustech/dhbw-db-implementierungen:latest`

 ### From source code